BEagle1984/silverback/docs/_trash/features.md

 Silverback provides a package to connect with the very popular [Apache Kafka](https://kafka.apache.org/) message broker or the equally popular [RabbitMQ](https://www.rabbitmq.com/).

-Integrating other message brokers wouldn't be a big deal and some may be added in the future...or feel free to create your own `IBroker` implementation.
+Integrating other message brokers wouldn't be a big deal and some may be added in the future...or feel free to create your own <xref:Silverback.Messaging.Broker.IBroker> implementation.

 ## DDD and transactional messaging